Good to Know

 MEALS BLD

 ๐Ÿ‘‰:ย We start with a gentle trek around Base Camp or short hikes to 5,500m for altitude adjustment, then return to rest.
 The next day, we focus on training, learning snow and ice skills like using ice axes, crampons, and rope techniques.
-Afterward, we take a rest day for acclimatization to prevent overexertion.
+Afterwards, we take a rest day for acclimatisation to prevent overexertion.
 Guides conduct a full equipment check and make any necessary gear adjustments.
-Finally, during the acclimatization rotation, we climb to Camp 1 (6,000m), spend a few hours there, and then descend back to Base Camp to recover and fully acclimatize.
+Finally, during the acclimatisation rotation, we climb to Camp 1 (6,000m), spend a few hours there, and then descend back to Base Camp to recover and fully acclimatise.

 MAX ALTITUDE 5364 m/17790 ft